Yoshie Takeshita

 Yoshie Takeshita (竹下 佳江 Takeshita Yoshie, born March 18, 1978) is a retired Japanese volleyball player who played for JT Marvelous.
-She served as Head Coach of Japanese volleyball team Victorina Himeji. and now serves as Executive Adviser.
+She served as the head coach of Japanese volleyball team Victorina Himeji. and now serves as Executive Adviser.

-She played for the All-Japan women's volleyball team and was a participant at the 2004 Summer Olympics, 2008 Summer Olympics and 2012 Olympics.
+Takeshita played for the All-Japan women's volleyball team and was a participant at the 2004 Summer Olympics, 2008 Summer Olympics and 2012 Olympics.
 At the 2012 Olympics, she was part of the Japanese team that won the bronze medal.
 She was also part of the 2010 Japanese Women's team that won bronze at the world championships, beating the US in the bronze medal match.

-Her nickname was World's smallest and strongest setter (世界 最小 最強 セッター Sekai saisho saikyo setter).
+Takeshita's nickname was World's smallest and strongest setter (世界 最小 最強 セッター Sekai saisho saikyo setter).
 She was the captain of the Japanese volleyball team during the 2006 World Championship and took the most valuable player award.

-On 28 September 2012 JT Marvelous announced her retirement.
+On 28 September 2012, JT Marvelous announced her retirement.
 On 21 June 2013 Takeshita was selected to become a member of the directors of Japan Volleyball Association.

+Personal life

-Her husband is the Japanese baseball player Hirotaka Egusa.
+Takeshita's husband is Japanese baseball player Hirotaka Egusa.